CassandraSehic/mywebclass-simulation-intermediate/s1_team_management.md

 Roles: Project Management, Web Accessibility and Internationalization, and Legal Research

-**Julian Lucher** - jll38@njit.edu - strength/interests: Has experience in user experience and full-stack development
+**Julian Lechner** - jll38@njit.edu - strength/interests: Has experience in user experience and full-stack development

 **David Felix** - ddf26@njit.edu - strength/interests: Has experience in front-end development and client/server programming.
 Has interest in SEO optimization.